Atashnezhad/NLP_Proj2/README.md

 # Binary Class Classification (NASA and Space) on Reddit data using NLP

 Check out the below sentences.
-It is hardly possible to differentiate between sentences from NASA and Space community?
+It is hardly possible to differentiate between sentences from NASA and Space community.
 However AI does differentiate sentences easy!
 In this project, new feather engineered data, boost AI estimation accuracy from 75% to 96%.
 AI amazingly does such complicate tasks.

 ```
 A) A star shining through Saturn's rings.